 |Web Page, Digital/Multimedia and Information Resources Design||x|| || |

-With a student to faculty ratio of 16:1 and average class size of about 25, Quinnipiac provides an ideal environment where professors know their students by name and are readily accessible to each of them both in and out of the classroom.
+With a student to faculty ratio of 16:1 and average class size of 25, Quinnipiac provides an ideal environment where professors know their students by name and are readily accessible to each of them both in and out of the classroom.

 Facilities and Resources

-The Arnold Bernhard Library, open 24 x 7 during the fall and spring semesters, offers automated library systems, more than 100 personal computer workstations, 600 data ports and wireless access, and individual study carrels and team study rooms.
+The Arnold Bernhard Library, open 24 x 7 during the fall and spring semesters, offers automated library systems, more than 100 computer workstations, 600 data ports and wireless access, individual study carrels and team study rooms.